-If you're looking for Apache Spark Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Apache Spark Interview Questions for Experienced or Freshers, you are at the right place.
 There are a lot of opportunities from many reputed companies in the world.
 According to research Apache Spark has a market share of about 4.9%.
 So, You still have an opportunity to move ahead in your career in Apache Spark Development.
-Mindmajix offers Advanced Apache Spark Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Apache Spark Developer.
+Mindmajix offers Advanced Apache Spark Interview Questions 2023 that helps you in cracking your interview & acquire your dream career as Apache Spark Developer.

 |Spark Vs Hadoop|

-|Data processing||Part of hadoop, hence batch processing||Batch Processing even for high volumes|
+|Data processing||Part of Hadoop, hence batch processing||Batch Processing even for high volumes|

-|Streaming Engine||Apache spark straming - micro batches||Map-Reduce|
+|Streaming Engine||Apache spark streaming - micro-batches||Map-Reduce|

 |Data Flow||Direct Acyclic Graph-DAG||Map-Reduce|

-|Computation Model||Collect and process||Map-Reduce batch oriented model|
+|Computation Model||Collect and process||Map-Reduce batch-oriented model|